-5. Transport revolution
+5. The transport revolution

 Transportation costs greatly matter for trade.
 Why do transportation costs hold back trade?
-Transportation costs create a price wedge between buyer and seller.
-Large price differences can undo any gains from trade.
+Transportation costs create a price wedge between buyer and seller and can undo gains from trade.
 Again, take Saba and Bakari.
-If it costs 10,001 shillings to transport the chicken from Saba's farm to Bakari's home, there will be no trade.
+If it costs 10,001 shillings to transport the chicken from Saba's farm to Bakari's home, there will be no gains from trade and hence, no trade.
 This is because either the buyer or seller has to pay the transportation costs.
 If Saba pays the transportation costs of 10,001 shillings and she values the chicken herself at 10,000 shillings, she will ask for a price of at least 20,001 shillings.
 However, Bakari is not willing to pay this price.
 If Bakari pays for the transportation, the maximum price he would be willing to offer to Saba is 9,999 shillings (Bakari's willingness to pay 20,000 minus the transport costs of 10,001).
 You can see what happens when transportation costs decline below 10,000 shillings: We observe trade between Saba and Bakari.
 With every further decline, gains from trade will increase.
 Note that reducing transportation costs can benefit both producers and consumers.

-Various transportation technologies on Lake Victoria.
-Dugout canoe

-Modern Steamship at Kisumu, c.
-1910
+Shifting transportation technologies on Lake Victoria.
+Dugout canoe (left).
+Steamship (right) at Kisumu, ca. 1910.

 Early trade was held back by extremely high transportation costs.
-A bad geography is to blame.
+Geography is to blame.
 Typically, water transport is the cheapest means of transport.
 Africa, however, lacks navigable and inter-connected waterways.
 Canoes were used along some rivers such as the river Niger and on Lake Victoria (some 700 km away from the sea).
 Large reductions in transportations costs came with big vessels and modern steam ships in the late 19th century.
 However, steamships could not navigate on African rivers because of frequent rapids and low water levels during the dry season.
 The next best transport option for inland traffic would be draft animals such as horses, oxen and donkeys.
-However, because of the presence of animal trypanosomiasis draft animals and cattle herding could be used in large parts of Africa, see Map 3.
-Trypanosomiasis is a parasitic disease transmitted by the tsetse fly.
+However, because of the presence of animal trypanosomiasis draft animals and cattle herding could not be used in large parts of Africa.
+Trypanosomiasis, is a parasitic disease transmitted by the tsetse fly.
 Draft animals infected with trypanosomiasis are likely to die.
+Map 3 shows the absence of cattle in tsetse areas.